simonsvale/Peg-solitaire/README.md

 # Peg-solitaire

+Peg solitaire or just solitaire can be traced back to the late 1700 century.
+The game is played solo, though one is encouraged to solve it with multiple people.

-Peg solitaire is a game about removing all pins, except for the last, that should be in the middle of the board. to remove a pin, another pin must jump from its current position over a pin to an empty spot, the pin that were jumped over will now be removed.
+The game is won if the player can eliminate all pegs, but the last, which should be standing in the middle of the board.
+Any peg can be eliminated by selecting a peg and jumping over an adjacent peg and into an empty hole.
+The adjacent peg will now be removed from the board.

 The game is made in C++, using the SDL2 and SDL2_image libraries.

+As of now, the game only supports windows.